Windows 11 Home vs Pro: Complete 2025 Guide for Business and Personal Use

 Can Windows 11 Home join a business domain?

-No, Windows 11 Home PCs can't be joined to Active Directory.
-This is a Pro-exclusive feature essential for business network integration.
+No, Windows 11 Home PCs cannot be joined to Active Directory.
+This is a Pro-exclusive feature important for business network integration.

 Is virtualization available in Home edition?

-Windows 11 Home doesn't support Hyper-V (at least not officially), though you can use third-party virtualization tools like VirtualBox or VMware Workstation Player.
+Windows 11 Home doesn't support Hyper-V officially, though you can use third-party virtualization tools like VirtualBox or VMware Workstation Player.

 How much RAM can each edition support?